 (Producing Artistic Director)

 is from Pulaski, VA.
-He studied at Shenandoah Conservatory and has a B.F.A. degree in Music Theatre and a minor in Piano, Dance and Vocal Performance.
+He studied at Shenandoah Conservatory and has a B.F.A. degree in Music Theatre and a minor in piano, dance and vocal performance.

 Along with his performance experience, Kendall has a strong background in theatre education.
 In 2003, he assisted with the management of Camp Curtain Call, as the Theatre Arts Instructor and Assistant Dance Instructor.
 In 2009-2010, he worked as a Visual and Performing artist with Young Audiences of Virginia, fostering the creative development in children and enhancing their education through the arts.
 As a theatre artist keynote speaker for the Copenhaver Institute, he led seminars for PreK-12 teachers from around the country on how to effectively incorporate theatre arts into their classrooms.
 During the summer of 2011, Kendall oversaw the June Bug Center’s Visual and Performing Arts Education program, training faculty on how to create a community focused on each student’s individual development as a person and artist through theatre education.
+In 2015-2017, Kendall created and implemented theatre arts curricula for homeschool co-ops in the New River Valley.
+In 2018, Payne taught at the Springer Theatre Academy in Columbus, GA.

 Keith Patrick McCoy